How to Grow, Care and Propagate Silver Dollar Jade (Crassula arborescens)

 Temperature and Humidity

-Silver Dollar Jade requires an average warmth between 15-260C during the growing season and a minimum of 100C in the cold season.
+Silver Dollar Jade requires an average warmth of 15-260C during the growing season and a minimum of 100C in the cold season.
 Keep it away from cold drafts like windy windows and doors as they can cause brown leaf spots.

 Always make sure that there is good air circulation for Silver Dollar Plant to prevent fungal disease infestations which are prevalent in damp, poorly ventilated conditions.